 How to Apply and Enrol at GIA

-Send a copy of your Certificate of Eligibility (COE), a copy of DD-214 and the Prior Education form for Veterans with copies of your transcript(s) to the Office of Student Financial Assistance at firstname.lastname@example.org.
+Send a copy of your Certificate of Eligibility (COE), a copy of DD-214 and a Prior Education form for Veterans with copies of your transcript(s) to the Office of Student Financial Assistance to firstname.lastname@example.org.
 GIA evaluates the previous education and training of all veterans and eligible persons applying for veterans’ benefits.
-If credit is warranted, the course will be shortened and the Veterans' Administration will be notified.
+If credit is warranted, the course will be shortened and the Veterans Administration will be notified.

 You may enrol in your GIA programme when your Certificate of Eligibility is issued and a copy has been sent to GIA.
 Providing documents to GIA does not automatically enrol you in courses.
-You must call +1 760 603 4000 or contact us to enrol.
-Please make sure you mention VA benefits in your enquiry.
+You must call +1 800 421 7250, ext.
+4001 or contact us to enrol.
+Make sure you mention VA benefits in your enquiry.

 After you enrol, and in advance of the start date of your programme, GIA will confirm with the VA that you are enrolled in an eligible programme and certify your enrolment.
 The VA will then authorise payment to GIA towards your student account.
 30 days prior to start of your programme we suggest that you check your current enrolment status on the eBenefits link at http://www.gibill.va.gov